playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaFunctionalTest.md

 @[scalafunctionaltest-oneapppertest](code-scalatestplus-play/oneapppertest/ExampleSpec.scala)

+The reason _ScalaTest + Play_ provides both `OneAppPerSuite` and `OneAppPerTest` is to allow you to select the sharing strategy that makes your tests run fastest.
+If you want application state maintained between successive tests, you'll need to use `OneAppPerSuite`.
+If each test needs a clean slate, however, you could either use `OneAppPerTest` or use `OneAppPerSuite`, but clear any state at the end of each test.
+Furthermore, if your test suite will run fastest if multiple test classes share the same application, you can define a master suite that mixes in [`OneAppPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneAppPerSuite) and nested suites that mix in [`ConfiguredApp`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.ConfiguredApp), as shown in the example in the [documentation for `ConfiguredApp`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.ConfiguredApp).
+You can use whichever strategy makes your test suite run the fastest.

-## Testing with Server
+## Testing with a server

-Sometimes you want to test the real HTTP stack from your tests.
-If all tests in your test class can reuse the same server instance, use `OneServerPerSuite` (which will also provide a new `FakeApplication` for the suite):
+Sometimes you want to test with the real HTTP stack.
+If all tests in your test class can reuse the same server instance, you can mix in [`OneServerPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneServerPerSuite) (which will also provide a new `FakeApplication` for the suite):

 @[scalafunctionaltest-oneserverpersuite](code-scalatestplus-play/oneserverpersuite/ExampleSpec.scala)

-If all tests in your test class requires separate server instance, use `OneServerPerTest` instead (which will also provide a new `FakeApplication` for the suite):
+If all tests in your test class requires separate server instance, use [`OneServerPerTest`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneServerPerTest) instead (which will also provide a new `FakeApplication` for the suite):

 @[scalafunctionaltest-oneserverpertest](code-scalatestplus-play/oneserverpertest/ExampleSpec.scala)

-The `port` field contains the port number the server is running on.
+The `OneServerPerSuite` and `OneServerPerTest` traits provide the port number on which the server is running as the `port` field.
 By default this is 19001, however you can change this either overriding `port` or by setting the system property `testserver.port`.
 This can be useful for integrating with continuous integration servers, so that ports can be dynamically reserved for each build.

 You can also customize the [`FakeApplication`](api/scala/index.html#play.api.test.FakeApplication) by overriding `app`, as demonstrated in the previous examples.

+Lastly, if allowing multiple test classes to share the same server will give you better performance than either the `OneServerPerSuite` or `OneServerPerTest` approaches, you can define a master suite that mixes in [`OneServerPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneServerPerSuite) and nested suites that mix in [`ConfiguredServer`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.ConfiguredServer), as shown in the example in the [documentation for `ConfiguredServer`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.ConfiguredServer).

-## Testing with Specific Web Browser
+## Testing with a web browser

-ScalaTest + Play provides very good support integration testing using different web browsers.
+The _ScalaTest + Play_ library builds on ScalaTest's [Selenium DSL](http://doc.scalatest.org/2.1.5/index.html#org.scalatest.selenium.WebBrowser) to make it easy to test your Play applications from web browsers.

-To run all tests in your test class using a same browser instance, you can use `OneBrowserPerSuite`:
+To run all tests in your test class using a same browser instance, mix [`OneBrowserPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneBrowserPerSuite) into your test class.
+You'll also need to mix in a [`BrowserFactory`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.BrowserFactory) trait that will provide a Selenium web driver: one of [`ChromeFactory`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.ChromeFactory), [`FirefoxFactory`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.FirefoxFactory), [`HtmlUnitFactory`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.HtmlUnitFactory), [`InternetExplorerFactory`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.InternetExplorerFactory), [`SafariFactory`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.SafariFactory).

+In addition to mixing in a [`BrowserFactory`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.BrowserFactory) when using `OneBrowserPerSuite`, you will need to mix in a [`ServerProvider`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.ServerProvider) trait that provides a `TestServer`: one of [`OneServerPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneServerPerSuite), [`OneServerPerTest`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneServerPerTest), or [`ConfiguredServer`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.ConfiguredServer).

+For example, the following test class mixes in `OneServerPerSuite` and `HtmUnitFactory`:

 @[scalafunctionaltest-onebrowserpersuite](code-scalatestplus-play/onebrowserpersuite/ExampleSpec.scala)

-The example uses `HtmlUnitFactory` that will create `HtmlUnit` web driver, you can use `FirefoxFactory`, `ChromeFactory`, `SafariFactory` or `InternetBrowserFactory` to create other types of web driver to use.

-If each of your test require new browser instance, you can use `OneBrowserPerTest` instead:
+If each of your tests requires a new browser instance, use [`OneBrowserPerTest`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneBrowserPerSuite) instead.
+As with `OneBrowserPerSuite`, you'll need to also mix in a `ServerProvider` and `BrowserFactory`:

 @[scalafunctionaltest-onebrowserpertest](code-scalatestplus-play/onebrowserpertest/ExampleSpec.scala)

-## Testing with ALL Available Web Browsers
+If you need multiple test classes to share the same browser instance, mix [`OneBrowserPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneBrowserPerSuite) into a master suite and [`ConfiguredBrowser`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.ConfiguredBrowser) into multiple nested suites.
+The nested suites will all share the same web browser.
+For an example, see the [documentation for trait `ConfiguredBrowser`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.ConfiguredBrowser).

+## Running the same tests in multiple browsers

 If you want to run your tests with all available web browsers on your system, you can use `AllBrowsersPerSuite`: